 Gaining an edge

-The move towards a self-service oriented model for data quality is a logical way to keep up with the expanding volumes and varieties of data.
+The move towards a self-service oriented model for data quality is a logical way to keep up with the expanding volumes and varieties of information being discovered, accessed, stored or made available.
 However, data platforms need to be architected carefully to support the self-service model in accordance with data governance to avoid the ‘wild west’ scenario.

-Organisations that successfully embrace and implement a self-service data quality platform are more likely to benefit from actionable data, resulting in deeper insight and in more efficient compliance, in turn unlocking significant competitive advantage.
+Organisations that successfully embrace and implement such a platform are more likely to benefit from actionable data, resulting in deeper insight and in more efficient compliance, in turn unlocking significant competitive advantage.